Visa Refusal Or Cancellation Advice

 - Do I have prospects of successfully overturning the initial decision?

-- What will be my visa status while applying for review?
+- What will be my visa status while applying for review and awaiting an outcome?

 Most visa decisions with a right of review are reviewable by the Administrative Appeal Tribunal (AAT), including:

-As experienced immigration lawyers, Putt Legal can advise clients on potential review or appeal options and assist in the preparation of such cases if there are reasonable prospects of success, whilst keeping costs to a minimum.
+As experienced immigration lawyers, Putt Legal can advise you on potential review or appeal options that you may have.
+We assist in the preparation of such cases if there are reasonable prospects of success, whilst keeping costs to a minimum.

-Given our experience in criminal as well as immigration law, we have a particular expertise in character cancellations, whereby visas are refused or cancelled due to persons being sentenced to terms of imprisonment, or otherwise being of character concern.
+Given our experience in criminal as well as immigration law, we have a unique expertise in character cancellations.
+When visas are refused or cancelled due to persons being sentenced to terms of imprisonment, or otherwise being of character concern, Putt Legal can help.

-Putt Legal has assisted many serving prisoners get their visa cancellation decision revoked, i.e. get their visa back, by making successful submissions to the National Character Consideration Centre (NCCC) of the Department of Immigration & Border Protection (DIPB), in accordance with Ministerial Direction 65.
+There is no review for mandatory character cancellations, but there is a revocation power under s501CA.
+Putt Legal has assisted many serving prisoners get their visa cancellation decision revoked, i.e. get their visa back, by making successful submissions to the National Character Consideration Centre (NCCC).

 If you get a Notice of Intended Cancellation or a Notice of Intended Refusal in relation to your visa from the Department of Immigration we suggest that you contact us urgently to discuss.